alexander-kovalev2110/symfony-proj_RunEventController/README.md

 Fragments of a runners website

-RunEventController.php - the backend code of race event processing
+RunEventController.php - the backend code for race event processing

 Site appearance: